Hyfred/Hyfred.github.io/_pages/about.md

   - /about.html
 ---

 I am a master's student in Artificial Intelligence at Imperial College London, where I am fortunate to be supervised by the esteemed [Prof. Bjoern Schuller](http://www.schuller.one/).
-Our research focuses on Multi-modal Learning, utilizing both speech and visual inputs to improve Emotion Recognition tasks.
+Our research focuses on Multi-modal Learning (speech and visual) to improve Emotion Recognition tasks.

-Before starting my Master's program, I earned a Bachelor's degree in Applied Statistics from Beijing Institute of Technology Zhuhai.
+Before starting my Master's program, I earned a Bachelor's degree in Statistics from Beijing Institute of Technology Zhuhai.
 This comprehensive program provided me with a strong foundation in the fundamental principles of statistics, which has been invaluable in my current studies.

 And I am currently a visiting student at Beijing Institute of Technology, being supervised by [Prof. Kun Qian](https://eecsqian.com/). we are exploring adversarial attack and defence strategies for a robustness body sound classification system.
 I am enthusiastic about the opportunity to continue learning and applying my knowledge in this exciting field.
 My CV is available [here](https://hyfred.github.io/files/CV.pdf).